-Trump praises NFL for anthem crackdown that hasn't happened
+NFL: Trump is wrong, we're not making players stand for anthem

-President Donald Trump praised the NFL for cracking down on players who don't stand during the National Anthem.
-But the league hasn't done that.

-Trump said on Twitter Wednesday that NFL Commissioner Roger Goodell is now ordering that all players stand during the national anthem.
+The NFL says that President Donald Trump was wrong when he tweeted Wednesday that the league is now demanding that players stand during the National Anthem.

+Trump praised NFL Commissioner Roger Goodell for taking a hard line on the National Anthem protests, even though that's not what the Commissioner did.

 "It is about time that Roger Goodell of the NFL is finally demanding that all players STAND for our great National Anthem-RESPECT OUR COUNTRY," he said in an early-morning tweet.

-The only problem is, Goodell stopped well short of demanding or ordering players to stand.
+But Goodell didn't demand or order players to stand.

+"Like many of our fans, we believe that everyone should stand for the National Anthem," said Goodell in that letter.
+"We want to honor our flag and our country, and our fans expect that of us."
+He said it is important that the league "move past this controversy."

 Related: NFL commissioner - 'We need to move past this controversy"